Irving Layton: Early life

-Emerging poet: the 1930s and 1940s
+Emerging poet: 1930s and 1940s

 Despite Layton's limited educational opportunities, his lack of a high school diploma, and his limited finances, he enrolled in Macdonald College (McGill) in 1934 and received a Bachelor of Science degree in Agriculture.

-While in college, he was well known in artistic circles for his anti-bourgeois attitudes and his criticism of politics.
+While in college, he was well-known in artistic circles for his anti-bourgeois attitudes and his criticism of politics.
 He quickly found that his true interest was poetry, so he pursued a career as a poet, and soon became friends with the emerging young poets of his day, including fellow Canadian poets John Sutherland, Raymond Souster, and Louis Dudek.
-In the 1940s, Layton and his fellow Canadian poets rejected the older generation of poets, as well as critic Northrop Frye; their efforts helped define the tone of the post-war generation poets in Canada.
+In the 1940s, Layton and his fellow Canadian poets rejected the older generation of poets, as well as critics Northrop Frye; their efforts helped define the tone of the post-war generation of poets in Canada.
 Essentially, they argued that English Canadian poets should set their own style, independent of British styles and influences, and should reflect the social realities of the day.

 In 1936 Layton met Faye Lynch, whom he married in 1938.
 When Layton graduated from Macdonald College in 1939, he moved with Faye to Halifax, where he worked odd jobs, including a stint as a Fuller Brush salesman.
 Soon disenchanted with his life, Layton decided to return to Montreal.
 He began teaching English to recent immigrants to make ends meet and continued doing so for many years.

 Indecisive about his future and enraged by Hitler's violence toward Jews and destruction of European culture, Layton enlisted in the Canadian army in 1942.
 While training at Petawawa, Layton met Betty Sutherland, an accomplished painter (and later poet), and a half-sister to actor Donald Sutherland.
 Layton soon divorced Faye and married Betty.
 They had two children together: Max Reuben (1946) and Naomi Parker (1950).
 In 1943 Layton was given an honourable discharge from the army and returned to Montreal, where he became involved with several literary magazines including the seminal Northern Review, which he co-edited with John Sutherland.